 Moving out before the lease ends

-If you move out before the end of the lease, the landlord may be able to hold you responsible for the rent that becomes due until the apartment or house is rented again, or until the lease ends.
+If you move out before the end of the lease for a reason not accepted by the law, the landlord may be able to hold you responsible for the rent that becomes due until the apartment or house is rented again, or until the lease ends.
+Reasons not accepted by the law include thing like moving to be near a new job, or getting a divorce, or just wanting to move back to your home town.

-For example, if you move out during July and your lease ends on October 31, you could be held responsible for the rents of August, September, and October.
-But if another tenant moves in on September 1, then the landlord may sue you only for August’s rent.
+For example, if you move out during July because you got a new job, and your lease ends on October 31, you could be held responsible for the rents of August, September, and October.
+But if another tenant moves in on September 1, then the landlord may sue you only for August's rent.
 This does not apply if the landlord agrees in writing to let you move before the lease ends.

 Give advance notice to the landlord